Non-Private Auto Mode Share

 SAN FRANCISCO MUNICIPAL TRANSPORTATION AGENCY

-This measure is based on the travel modes for a sample of trips taken to, from, or within San Francisco.
+This measure represents how people travel around San Francisco.
+The results are based on the travel modes for a sample of trips taken to, from, or within San Francisco.
 Trip information is used to calculate the percentage of all trips that take place on sustainable transportation modes that do not rely on private automobiles.
-These non-private auto modes include transit, active transportation (walking and biking), and taxis.
-Private auto modes include driving alone and carpooling.

 This metric is impacted by work performed by almost all parts of the SFMTA.
 Efforts to further improve the safety, reliability, and comfort of transit, walking, and biking draw people toward those modes, and reduce congestion for those who choose to drive.
 Many factors outside the city’s control, such as regional transportation patterns and economic conditions, also affect transportation mode choices.